 GCMLP obtains certain exposure-level information designed to enable the Investment Committee, the Fund's Portfolio Management Team and the Manager Research Team to analyze various investment strategies, markets and sectors on a "look-through" basis.
-Although GCMLP does not require that Investment Managers provide position-level transparency, Investment Managers provide aggregated, portfolio-level information with respect to the invested positions and risk profiles of their Investment Funds.
+Investment Managers provide aggregated, portfolio-level information with respect to the invested positions and risk profiles of their Investment Funds.
 This information typically includes, but may not be limited to, data related to each Investment Fund's long, short, gross and net exposure, industry sector and/or geographic exposure (where appropriate), concentration, and leverage.
+In some cases, Investment Managers also provide position-level transparency.
 The information set provided by Investment Managers varies depending upon their investment strategy focus and investment style.
-This summary-level risk information is augmented through ongoing conversations with the Investment Manager of the Investment Fund and, together with such conversations, is intended to provide an overall view of the relevant Investment Fund's risk exposure.
+This summarylevel risk information and position-level transparency, where available, is augmented through ongoing conversations with the Investment Manager of the Investment Fund and, together with such conversations, is intended to provide an overall view of the relevant Investment Fund's risk exposure.